 Oil and Liquids Pipelines

-Transredes’ oil and liquids pipeline network exists mainly on the same rights of way as the southern gas system from Yacuiba north to Rio Grande and Santa Cruz.
+Transredes’s oil and liquids pipeline network exists mainly on the same rights of way as the southern gas system from Yacuiba north to Rio Grande and Santa Cruz.
 The central oil and liquids pipeline runs from Santa Cruz to Cochabamba and over the Andes to Arica, Chile, where it ends at the Arica marine oil terminal.
 Various grades of Bolivian crude oil, refined products and LPG make up the bulk of the liquids volumes being transported today.

-In 1999, the average throughput of the oil and liquids pipelines was 45,946 MMbpd.
+In 1999, the average throughput of the oil and liquids pipelines was 45,946 Bld.
 [Confirm with MD+A]

 Transredes operates 59 pumping stations with 29,331 HP installed.
 Transredes is also the administrator and operator of the Arica marine oil terminal to which it transports virgin and reconstituted crude oil and from which it transports diesel and gasoline.
 The Arica terminal has 600,000 Bl of crude storage capacity and 1 MMBl of diesel and gasoline storage capacity.

-The map below shows details and directional flows of Transredes’ oil and gas liquids pipeline network:
+The map below shows details and directional flows of Transredes’s oil and gas liquids pipeline network: